Our curriculum is based around the National Curriculum 2014.

 Learning to Become a Mathematician

-We intend that children will:
+We intend that our pupils will:

 - Master and become confident in fundamental Mathematical concepts